chirag127/BookmarkMind--AI-Powered-Chrome-Bookmark-Organizer/README.md

     - Use "Remove Duplicate URLs" to clean up duplicate bookmarks
     - Use "Move All to Bookmark Bar" to reset and reprocess bookmarks
     - Use "Re-organize All" to reprocess already organized bookmarks
+    - Use **"Folder Insights"** to analyze folder health, view statistics, and get smart organization suggestions

 ### Settings Configuration